daniel-stafford/The-Real-Cost-App/readme.md

 <p>Technologies used in this app include React, Apollo, GraphQL, and MongoDB.</p>

+<p>UPDATE (Sunday, 17 October 2019) After achieving basic functionality with the app (CRUD function, user authentication), I tried deploying my app to Heroku but failed miserably.
+I'm now rewriting the App with a RESTful api as I have been able to successfully deploy RESTful apps in the past.
+Hopefully deploying an app with graphql will become clearer in the future.

 <p>As this project is part of the FullStack Open 2019 course at the University of Helsinki, work hours are below:</p>

 <ul>